Daniel-Nikpayuk/nik/README.md

 the documentation style will be similar to that of the Qt library.
 I gotta say, I'm a fan of their quality documentation.

+## Angle: Errorology

+Though I have no immediate goals of implementing an error typology---and error type deduction system---any time soon, I will like this to be part of the design.
+I can leave it out for now as it is intended to be modular: It would be an extension of comments, a formalized way of categorizing known potential errors with a given method for example, and so when compiling, a more robust type deduction system could be utilitized for error recognition.

 ## Intersectionality - Bringing the angles together.

 This is the overall design.
 The code organization is broken down into folders: